latchset/clevis/README.md

 encryption process, the Tang pin requests the key advertisement from the server and asks you to trust the keys.
 This works similarly to SSH.

-Alternatively, you can manually load the advertisment using the `adv` parameter.
-This parameter takes either a string referencing the file where the advertisement is stored, or the JSON contents of the advertisment itself.
-When the advertisment is specified manually like this, Clevis presumes that the advertisement is trusted.
+Alternatively, you can manually load the advertisement using the `adv` parameter.
+This parameter takes either a string referencing the file where the advertisement is stored, or the JSON contents of the advertisement itself.
+When the advertisement is specified manually like this, Clevis presumes that the advertisement is trusted.

 #### PIN: TPM2